lheyberger/mtg-volodex/README.md

 ### Install the app

-Set the virtual environment and install the dependencies:
+Create the virtual environment and install the dependencies:

 ```Shell
 $ ./install.sh